-Greater New York, Boston and Chicago; and Remainder of the United States
+Council (AIRAC) [1]): Greater New York, Boston and Chicago; and Remainder of the United States.

-By 1917, the country was divided into eleven rating territories (DuMouchel, 1983 [3]):

-Greater New York Chicago and St. Louis Boston Philadelphia Providence Baltimore, Washington, D.C., and Pittsburgh Detroit, Indianapolis, and Milwaukee Minneapolis and St. Paul Alabama, Kentucky, Tennessee Arkansas and portions of other states Arizona and other states territories, as is the case today; the average number of territories per state is fourteen (AIRAC, 1982 [1]).
+By 1917, the country was divided into eleven rating territories (DuMouchel [3]): Greater New York; Chicago and St. Louis; Boston; Philadelphia; Providence; Baltimore, Washington, D.C., and Pittsburgh; Detroit, Indianapolis, and Milwaukee; Minneapolis and St. Paul; Alabama, Kentucky, Tennessee; Arkansas and portions of other states; Arizona and other states.

 Over the years, the system of territories proliferated, and as the patterns of state definition of automobile insurance laws and state regulation of automobile insurance rates solidified by 1950, it became clearly appropriate for each state to have unique rates.
-In addition, most states were subdivided into a number of
+In addition, most states were subdivided into a number of territories, as is the case today; the average number of territories per state is fourteen (AIRAC [1]).